The Nightfly: Recording and production

-Though previous Steely Dan projects were often recorded live, Fagen opted to overdub each part separately for The Nightfly.
+Fagen opted to overdub each part separately for The Nightfly.
 It became enormously difficult, between this approach and the new technology, to record the album.
 Pianist Michael Omartian "objected strongly" when Fagen tasked him to "set the groove" of the title track on his own, with nothing but a click track.
 On another occasion, Fagen "demanded subtle timing differences between the left and right-hand piano parts" on "Ruby Baby".
 The effect he desired was achieved with Omartian and Greg Phillinganes playing together on the same keyboard.
 For the "party noises" in "Ruby Baby", the team suspended a microphone from the ceiling of Studio 54 – just next door to the studio they were working in – and recorded one of Jerry Rubin's "business parties".
 Unsatisfied with the results, the group instead held a party in the studio by themselves and included that ambience in the song.

 Larry Carlton performs lead guitar on much of the album and recorded his pieces in four days.
 During his time with the group, he discovered a humming sound coming from his amplifier.
-The engineers discovered the source on the outside of the building: a large magnet "that formed part of the New York subway system."
+The engineers discovered the source on the outside of the building: a large magnet "that formed part of the New York subway system".
 In one instance, a strange smell permeated the studio space at Soundworks.
 The studio staff "gutted" the studio, removing its air conditioning, carpeting, and recording console until they discovered the cause of the smell: a deceased rat in a drainpipe.
-Sessions regularly stretched long into the evening; Fagen would often refer to this as "being on the night train."
-In the end, the album took eight months to record and was mixed in 10 days.
+Sessions regularly stretched long into the evening; Fagen would often refer to this as "being on the night train".
+The album took eight months to record and was mixed in 10 days.